Stress Acne - Can Stress Cause Breakouts?

 In order to do so, the body needs the support of some basic dietary and lifestyle good health habits, such as a full body detox and a proper understanding and application of nutrition.
 No matter how remote or unrelated a health condition may seem, these fundamental health steps will greatly magnify the effects and benefits of any of our health-promoting efforts, including the use of specific natural health remedies.

-To start with, stress can reduce the natural healing process by nearly half its normal rate.
-That means that if you already have breakouts, then they might not clear up as quickly as they ordinarily would if you were not under any stress.
+What is worse is that stress actually reduces the natural healing process by nearly half its normal rate.
+That means that if you already have simple breakouts, then they might not clear up as quickly as they ordinarily would if you were not under any stress.

-The sebaceous glands aren't just found on the face, either.
+Your sebaceous glands are not just found on the face.
 Occasionally, people will notice cyst-like bumps on their head.
 These are called sebaceous cysts and are similar to the acne that can be found on the face.
 Stress can also cause flare-ups in this area, which result in very tender and sore bumps.

 To deal with stress acne, it is important to try to find ways to control the stress in your life.
 While you might not be able to quit your job or control the negative attitudes of the people around you, you can control the way that you react to these situations.